-The DGVCL has submitted that the assets of DGVCL are old and require regular maintenance to ensure uninterrupted operations.
-It has been further submitted that DGVCL has been trying its best to ensure uninterrupted operations of the system by undertaking R&M activities which are uncontrollable in nature.
+The UGVCL has submitted that the assets of UGVCL are old and require regular maintenance to ensure uninterrupted operations.
+It is further submitted that the UGVCL has been trying its best to ensure uninterrupted operations of the system by undertaking R&M activities, which are uncontrollable in nature.

-The DGVCL has estimated a gain of Rs.
-15 crore due to controllable factors.
+The UGVCL has estimated a gain of Rs.
+3.00 crore due to controllable factor.

 The actual R&M expenses incurred during FY 2009-10 are Rs.
-16.40 crore, as per the audited annual accounts.
-The Commission has observed that though the DISCOM has stated that the assets are old and require regular maintenance, it could not utilize the amount approved by the Commission under the head.
-The R&M expense is a controllable item of expenditure under the MYT Regulations, 2007.
+51.28 crore as per the audited annual accounts.
+The R&M expense is controllable item of expenditure under the MYT Regulations, 2007.

-The Commission, accordingly approves the R&M expenses at Rs.
-16.40 crore in the truing up for FY 2009-10.
+The Commission, accordingly, approves the R&M expenses at Rs.
+51.28 crore in the truing up for FY 2009-10.